gmc-code/PC-using-RTD/docs/setup/Python.rst

 Save package list to requirements file
 ------------------------------------------------------------

-| After setting up a project, there may be a need to create a new the virtual environment with a new verion of python, but with all the libraries in the the virtual environment
+| After setting up a project, there may be a need to create a new the virtual environment with a new version of python, but with all the libraries in the the virtual environment

 | A ``requirements.txt`` file can be saved and used to create a new venv: